-The early breeding selections concentrated on the dogs’ working capacities, but eventually breeders’ different objectives caused two types of dogs to form.
-The Australian Kelpie and the Australian Working Kelpie.
+During the 20th century the breeding selections concentrated on the dogs’ working capacities, but eventually breeders’ different objectives caused two types of dogs to form.
+The Australian kelpie and the Australian Working kelpie.
 These two types are viewed differently depending on where in the world you are, but they are often registered as two separate breeds.

 The Australian Kelpie is registered in the Australian National Kennel Council Ltd. (ANKC), and the Fédération Cynologique Internationale (FCI).
 The Working Kelpie is registered in the Working Kelpie Council of Australia (WKC).